keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 ## Best use cases for Machine Learning

-* Fraud detection systems
+* Machine learning models can analyze patterns and identify suspicious activity in real time, such as credit card fraud, insurance claim fraud and fake account detection.
+ML models can learn patterns in user behavior and can detect anomalies more effectively

-* Recommendation systems (eg., Amazon, Netflix)
+* ML models are best suited for personalizing recommendations by analyzing user behavior and product features, including product suggestions on e-commerce applications and movie or show recommendations on streaming platforms.
+Machine learning models track user preferences and build user profiles to suggest relevant items, increasing user engagement and sales.

-* Predictive analysis
+* Machine learning excels at predicting future outcomes based on historical data, such as predicting stock prices and sales forecasting.
+ML models learn complex relationships in data that traditional statistical models might struggle with.

-* Sentiment analysis
+* ML can classify sentiment from text like positive, negative or neutral in applications such as analyzing product reviews and in monitoring brand sentiment on social media.
+This helps businesses quickly understand public perception about the brand and take actions.

-* Pattern recognition (eg., Medical Images)
+* Machine learning models can identify patterns in images which have a significant impact in healthcare industry.
+Pattern recognition tasks are well-suited to ML algorithms that learn discriminative features from large labeled datasets.

 ## Best use cases for Generative AI

-* Content creation (eg., Images, Videos)
+* Generative AI models can generate entirely new content from text prompts.
+These models are trained on large amounts of data and capable of generating texts, audios, videos and images.

-* Chatbots and virtual assistants
+* Generative AI excels at natural language processing so it is used in conversation systems that can understand and respond dynamically to human input.
+Unlike rule-based Chatbots, these systems can handle open-ended, context-rich conversations.

-* Image resolution scaling
+* Generative AI can upscale low-resolution images to high-resolution images.
+These models are capable of generating high quality and realistic images.

-* Code generation and testing
+* Generative AI models trained on massive codebases (e.g., Code Llama) can understand programming logic and generate functional code snippets, [documentation](https://keploy.io/docs/), and test cases from prompts.

-* Customer feedback summary (eg., Flipkart)
+* Generative AI can read thousands of customer reviews or feedback entries and summarize the key insights automatically.
+This is useful for businesses trying to quickly understand customer sentiment and improve their products or services.

 ## How does Keploy’s GenAI Powered Testing Platform Help you Automate Testing ?

-Writing test cases can be time consuming and error-prone therefore keploy leverages Generative AI models to auto-generate test cases from the application source code.
+Writing test cases can be time consuming and error-prone therefore [Keploy](https://keploy.io/docs/running-keploy/utg-pr-agent/) leverages Generative AI models to auto-generate test cases from the application source code.

 ### Want to automate testing using GenAI?